QSmally/QCPU-CLI/Documentations/ASM/Macros.md

 ## Overview

-Marcos defined with `@DECLARE` are always bound to the file they're defined in.
+Macros defined with `@DECLARE` are always bound to the file they're defined in.

 ```asm
 @DECLARE maximum_value 24